#FiveFilms4Freedom returns with the message, ‘Love is a Human Right’

-The world’s widest-reaching LGBTQ+ digital campaign returns from 17 to 28 March 2021.
+The world’s widest-reaching LGBTIQ+ digital campaign returns from 16 to 27 March 2022.

 Running since 2015, the programme has seen more than 15 million people viewing one of the films in over 200 countries and principalities, including many parts of the world where homosexuality is criminalised, and in some cases, punishable by the death penalty.

 Five Films for Freedom brings distinctive voices from around the globe to screens wherever you are.
 The line-up of films, which showcases work by emerging filmmakers from across the globe, has been selected from BFI Flare's programme.

 In Ireland the campaign is supported by GAZE International LGBT Festival.

 Our 2022 Programme